Settings file#

 }

-– list of mains frequencies used to calculate flicker‑free shutter angles.
+light_hz – list of mains frequencies used to calculate flicker‑free shutter angles.
 These are added to the shutter angle array and also dynamically calculated upon each fps change.
 This way, there is always a flicker free shutter angle value close by, when toggling through shutter angles, either via the cli or using buttons/pots/rotary encoder.

-– frame rate intendend for project conforming in post.
+conform_frame_rate – frame rate intendend for project conforming in post.
 This setting is not really used by CineMate except for calculating the recording timecode tracker in redis but might be used in future updates.

 analog_controls#

 Maps Grove Base HAT ADC channels to analogue dials (potentiometers).
-Use null
+Use null to disable a dial.

 "analog_controls": {